rundeck-plugins/rundeck-winrm-plugin/README.md

     failed: WinRM Error: javax.security.auth.login.LoginException: Clock skew too great (37)

 If you receive Kerberos authentication error `Server not found in Kerberos database` then you need to define a "Service Principal Name" for the auth service on the Windows node:

-* Run this command, include the port number used (e.g. 5986 for HTTPS, 5985 for HTTP) , but make sure the service name starts with "HTTP/":

-        setspn -a HTTP/hostname.domain.com:5985 hostname
-    or
+* Run this command:

-        setspn -a HTTP/hostname.domain.com:5986 hostname
+        setspn -a WSMAN/hostname.domain.com hostname

+If your SPN uses a protocol of 'HTTP', or includes the port in the SPN (such as `HTTP/hostname.domain.com:5985`), see the `winrm-spn-add-port` and `winrm-spn-use-http` configuration options above.

 Configure a Windows Server for WinRM
 ====

 This is a seperate topic, but you can follow the guide described in the OverThere project for [WINRM_HTTPS Host Setup][1].